 Instead, the juvenile court judge “adjudicates” a charge or petition that the defendant has committed an act that would be a crime if committed by an adult, and finds the charge or petition to have been proved true or not true.
 For example, Utah Code Ann. § 78–3a–103(1)(b) defines adjudication as "a finding by the [juvenile] court ... that the facts alleged in [a] petition have been proved."

 In Utah, there are five different severity categories for a delinquency referral to juvenile court including: felony, misdemeanor, contempt of court, status, and infraction.
-The most serious type of delinquency referal is for a felony.
-The most common type of delinquence referral is for a misdemeanor.
+The most serious type of delinquency referral is for a felony.
+The most common type of delinquency referral is for a misdemeanor.